ourresearch/openalex-docs/the-data/works/README.md

 ### `publication_year`

-_Integer:_ The year this work was published.
+The year this work was published.

 This year applies to the version found at [`Work.url`](./#url).
 The other versions, found in [`Work.locations`](./#locations), may have been published in different (earlier) years.